MadanMl/Physics-Guided-Prompt-Evolution/README.md

 This repository currently contains the **image classification instantiation (ICOP-Add)** as a self-contained Jupyter notebook.
-The object detection code (ICOP-FiLM) is not publicly released; the pseudocode for the full detection pipeline is provided at the bottom of this README.
+The object detection code (ICOP-FiLM) is not publicly released; the pseudocode for the full detection pipeline is provided in paper.

 ---